 Hello, my name is Christina Nicholson and I help small business owners all over the world earn media exposure without spending a dime on advertising and if you want to learn more about how I do that, then stay tuned because I’m going to tell you what it’s like for somebody who works in PR and really what the heck we do all day.

 That includes getting clients local and national coverage.
 So if you’re interested in that, pay attention.
+If you prefer podcasts to videos, check this out.

 I don’t check my email